pairshaped/curlingio-docs/docs/accounting/accounting-transactions.md

 You can delete unpaid orders - the system will automatically create reversal transactions to maintain balanced books.
 Paid orders require refunding before deletion to ensure accurate financial records.

-**Tip for testing during offseason:** If you want to submit test orders during the offseason without creating accounting transactions, you can temporarily disable accounting in your Club Settings.
-However, we don't recommend this approach as you might forget to turn it back on before your season starts!

 ### How do I reconcile my Accounts Receivable balance?

 Export the Accounting Transactions report and filter by Account Code 1200 (A/R).
 Sum all debits (money owed to you) minus all credits (payments received).
 This balance should match your outstanding orders.